Russ Kunkel: Career

 In 1980, Kunkel played in Linda Ronstadt's band for a concert that was shown on HBO, along with the guitarists Kenny Edwards and Danny Kortchmar, bassist Bob Glaub, keyboardist Bill Payne, pedal steel guitarist Dan Dugmore, and backing vocalist Wendy Waldman.
 Thirty-nine years later, an album of the concert, Live in Hollywood, was produced by Peter Asher and released in CD and vinyl formats by Rhino Entertainment.

 Kunkel had a cameo as doomed drummer Eric "Stumpy Joe" Childs in the 1984 film This Is Spinal Tap.
 Before the cameo appearance, he practiced it with Judith Owen and her husband Harry Shearer in Hollywood Hills.

-In 1991, after his appearance in the 1984 rockumentary, Kunkel joined Spinal Tap.
+In 1991, after his appearance in the 1984 rockumentary, Kunkel joined Spinal Tap for that year's NAMM concert.
 The same year, he appeared in Bob Seger's The Fire Inside where he played with former E Streeter Roy Bittan.

 In 2004, Kunkel reunited with Crosby & Nash for their eponymous album, acting as both drummer and co-producer.
 In 2010 Kunkel joined the Troubadour Reunion Tour supporting James Taylor and Carole King.

 In 2014, Judith Owen, along with her husband and musician Harry Shearer had issued an Ebb & Flow album where Kunkel, Sklar, and Wachtel performed on songs such as Mungo Jerry's "In the Summertime", James Taylor's "Hey Mister", "I've Never Been To Texas", and "I Would Give Anything".
 Owen invited him to rehearse for the 2016 album of hers called Somebody's Child.

 In 2018, Kunkel played on "Small Change", a song written by Harry Shearer.
 The song featured the Hungarian Studio Orchestra, Judith Owen and Danny Kortchmar and was issued in an album called Smalls Change by Twanky Records/BMG on April 13.
 He started his own company called Chateau Beach Entertainment in 2019 on which he recorded an album called Rivage.

 Kunkel, Kortchmar, Sklar and Wachtel, along with guitarist Steve Postell, reunited to form a new band, The Immediate Family, which released its debut album Honey Don't Leave L.A. in May 2018 from Japanese Vivid Sound label.
 A live CD Live In Japan 2018 followed in December of that year.
 The band's U.S. debut single, "Cruel Twist," was released in June 2020. in the first scene.